MeneDev/yubi-oath-vpn/README.md

 ## Background
 We use Yubikeys for two factor authentication against our VPN.
-We have a Bash script with similar functionality, but the tools (ykman, yubioath) keep changing and dbus-monitor was behaving differently depending on distro.
+We have a Bash script with similar functionality, but the tools (ykman, yubioath) keep changing and dbus-monitor was behaving differently depending on Linux distribution.

 ## Disclaimer
 Only tested against one Yubikey 4 and one Yubikey 5 version.
 It's my first go project.
 Expect bugs and low code quality.
+That being said it's in active use for several years on different systems and seems to work just fine.